hpe-dev-incubator/hpe-dev-portal/content/blog/chif-driver-not-found.md

 ### Issuing in-band commands on a non-iLO based server
 The most typical situation is when you are logged as a privileged user in a non-iLO based server, a virtual machine or a laptop, and issue an iLOrest command or launch a Python or PowerShell script performing in-band Redfish commands.

 As said previously, if you don't issue formerly an `iLOrest login` command, iLOrest `blobstore://.` target URL and connects to the local iLO via the CHIF driver.
 You can as well, write Redfish client programs or scripts with this special target and perform in-band management operations.
 Such programs will have the same behavior as iLOrest ...
-TD
+TBD

 The previous paragraph illustrates this situation with an iLOrest get command.
 TBD See